Staying Healthy Spiritually Is Imperative

 Practicing Disciplines Helps us Stay Spiritually Healthy

 Spiritual Disciplines are those activities that disciple us, enabling us to draw closer to God.
-If the idea of spiritual listing of spiritual disciplinesdisciplines is new to you, here’s a link to a description of 12 different such disciplines.
+If the idea of spiritual disciplines is new to you, here’s a link to a description of 12 different such disciplines.
 When you are going through a stressful time like this pandemic, it is a good time to try out some disciplines that maybe you haven’t been using regularly.
 For instance, give fasting a try, or journaling, or silence and solitude.
 This is an opportunity time for you to stretch and grow.

 I have a good friend who is a mentor and coach to me, as well as being my accountability partner in life.
 We shared many aspects of ministry together during my years in California, and still remain in regular contact by telephone.
 I once asked him about his practice of spending one day per month in silence and solitude.
 His response was a bit surprising to me.
 He said that he can trace back every significant victory and every significant advance in his ministry to those days spent away.